x211321/RGB-Config-Acer-gkbbl-0/README.md

 The [ACTIVE] profile is automatically generated whenever RGB settings are applied.
 The [ACTIVE] profile thus represents the last used settings and is automatically restored whenever the RGB-Config-Acer-gkbbl-0 is started.

 ## Compatibility with facer_rgb.py
-The profiles that RGB-Config-Acer-gkbbl-0 generates are compatible with the facer_rgb script that is provided by  JafarAkhondalis "acer-predator-turbo-and-rgb-keyboard-linux-module" project, with the exeption of static mode for which RGB-Config-Acer-gkbbl-0 has implemented muliple colors per profile.
-A static mode profile that was generated with RGB-Config-Acer-gkbbl-0 would only apply the first color when run with facer_rgb.
+The profiles that RGB-Config-Acer-gkbbl-0 generates are compatible with the **facer_rgb** script that is provided by  JafarAkhondalis "acer-predator-turbo-and-rgb-keyboard-linux-module", with the exeption of static mode for which RGB-Config-Acer-gkbbl-0 has implemented muliple colors per profile (one for each section of the keyboard).
+A static mode profile that was generated with RGB-Config-Acer-gkbbl-0 would only apply the color of the first section run with facer_rgb.

 ## Profile directory
-Profiles are stored in:
+In compatibility with facer_rgb, profiles are stored in:
 ```
 ~/.config/predator/saved profiles/
 ```

 # Configuration file
 RGB-Config-Acer-gkbbl-0 saves user preferences in:
 ```
 ~/.config/rgb_config_acer_gkbbl_0/preferences.json
 ```

 # Dev instructions

 ## General structure